 1) Management Succession of India Nippon Electricals Ltd:

 While reading about the company, an investor notices that India Nippon Electricals Ltd is a part of the TVS group of companies.
 Mr. T. K. Balaji (aged 71 years) is the Chairman of the company.
-Mr. T. K. Balaji is brother-in-law of Mr. Venu Srinivasan (grandson of TVS Group’s founder, T. V. Sundaram Iyengar).
+Mr. T. K. Balaji is the brother-in-law of Mr. Venu Srinivasan (grandson of TVS Group’s founder, T. V. Sundaram Iyengar).

 In FY2013, Mr. Arvind Balaji (current age 45 years), son of Mr. T.K.
 Balaji joined the company as a whole-time director.